Birthday: August 2, 1932 (Leo)

 Born In: Leeds, England

-Peter Seamus O'Toole was a British-Irish stage and film actor.
-He was one of Hollywood’s highly respected actors.
-He attended the Royal Academy of Dramatic Art, and began working in the theatre, gaining recognition as a Shakespearean actor at the Bristol Old Vic and with the English Stage Company, before making his film debut in 1959.
-He was best known for playing T.E.
-Lawrence in Lawrence of Arabia.
-He continued successfully in artistically rich films as well as less artistic but commercially rewarding projects.
-He received Academy Award nominations for seven different films.
-During 1970s, severe medical problems threatened to destroy his career and life but he survived by giving up alcohol and, after serious medical treatment, returned to films with triumphant performances.
-He retired from acting in 2012.
-He died in London at the age of 81.
+Peter Seamus O'Toole was a British-Irish stage and film actor, widely regarded as one of the greatest of his generation.
+He was one of Hollywood’s most highly respected actors.
+He attended the Royal Academy of Dramatic Art and began working in theatre, gaining recognition as a Shakespearean actor at the Bristol Old Vic and with the English Stage Company before making his film debut in The Day They Robbed the Bank of England (1959).
+He was best known for his iconic portrayal of T.E.
+Lawrence in Lawrence of Arabia (1962).
+He continued to act in artistically acclaimed films as well as commercially successful projects.
+Throughout his career, he received eight Academy Award nominations, making him the most nominated actor never to win.
+During the 1970s, severe medical problems threatened his career and life, but he survived by giving up alcohol.
+After undergoing extensive medical treatment, he made a triumphant return to film.
+He announced his retirement from acting in 2012.
+He passed away in London on December 14, 2013, at the age of 81.

 British Celebrities Born In August